imperva/imperva-sdk-python/docs/examples.rst

 Example 3 - Copy configuration from one MX to another
 =====================================================

-.. note:: The configuration includes only objects that are implemented in imperva-sdk.
+.. note:: The configuration includes only objects that are implemented in imperva_sdk.
 It is not the entire MX configuration.

 ::

-  import imperva-sdk
+  import imperva_sdk

   # Open connection to MXs (use default credentials)
-  source_mx = imperva-sdk.MxConnection("10.1.11.57")
+  source_mx = imperva_sdk.MxConnection("10.1.11.57")
-  dest_mx = imperva-sdk.MxConnection("10.100.46.138")
+  dest_mx = imperva_sdk.MxConnection("10.100.46.138")

   # Export configuration from source MX
   source_export = source_mx.export_to_json()